ShaunCurtis/CEC.Blazor/Building a Blazor Project - Part 2.md

 ### The Data Service Tier

-I use generics throughout the data layers - *TRecord* is the generic term for *T* which should always implement *IDbRecord* and *new* to ensure all records implement certain properties and methods.
+Generics are used throughout the data layers - *TRecord* is used as the generic term for *T*.
+It should always implement *IDbRecord* and *new* to ensure all records implement certain properties and methods.

-The data tier Interfaces live in the library, while the Base Service class - which uses Entity Framework - is project specific.
+The data tier Interfaces reside in the library, while the Base Service class - which uses Entity Framework - is project specific.

 #### IDbRecord